VR5 engine

-The VR5 engines are a family of (petroleum fuelled) Internal combustion engines developed by the Volkswagen Group and produced from 1997 to 2006.
-They are derived from the VR6 engine family, also developed by Volkswagen, but with one fewer cylinders.
-The VR5 is highly compact, thanks to the narrower angle of 15° and a displacement of 2324 cc.
-The VR5 was the first production block to use five cylinders in a VR design with a 15-degree angle.
+The VR5 engine is a five-cylinder piston engine configuration developed by Volkswagen and produced from 1997 to 2006.
+The VR5 design is derived from the six-cylinder VR6, also developed by Volkswagen, but with the first cylinder removed.
+The VR5 is highly compact, with a narrow included angle of 15° and displacement of 2324 cc.
+This engine was referred to in some Volkswagen marketing materials as a V5, but this designation can also refer to a related configuration with two separate banks of cylinders, each with their own cylinder head.

-Technical Information
+Technical information

-A VR5 engine block houses two staggered rows of cylinders within a single, short and wide bank – one row of two cylinders and the other having three.
-This narrow-angle, single bank block makes the five cylinder engine as short as an inline three cylinder, while also having single inlet and exhaust manifolds.
-In a transverse layout the three-cylinder row is located towards the front, and in a longitudinal layout towards the right.
-Due to the narrow bank-angle of the two cylinder rows, the arrangement works as a zig-zag staggered, W-patterned inline five-cylinder.
-The engines have a firing order of 1-2-4-5-3.
+A VR5 engine block houses two staggered rows of cylinders within a single, short and wide bank – one row of two cylinders and one row of three.
+This narrow-angle, single-bank block makes the five cylinder engine as short as an inline three cylinder, while also having only one inlet and exhaust manifold.
+In a transverse layout, the three-cylinder row faces towards the front; in a longitudinal layout, it faces towards the right.
+Due to the narrow included angle of the two cylinder rows, the arrangement is similar to a staggered, W-patterned inline five-cylinder.
+The cylinders have a firing order of 1-2-4-5-3.

-The VR5 was initially made with 2 valves per cylinder as the AGZ engine from 1997 until 2000, resulting in a 10 valve engine producing 148 HP at 6000 RPM and 209 Nm of torque at 3200 RPM.
-The engine was updated in 2000 as the AQN/AZX engine adding an additional 2 valves per cylinder and variable valve timing, resulting in an 20 valve engine now with 4 valves per cylinder, producing 168 HP at 6200 RPM and 162 lb.ft at 3300 RPM.
+The VR5 was initially made with two valves per cylinder as the AGZ engine from 1997 until 2000, resulting in a 10 valve engine producing 148 HP at 6000 RPM and 209 Nm of torque at 3200 RPM.
+The engine was updated in 2000 as the AQN/AZX engine, with four valves per cylinder and variable valve timing, producing 168 HP at 6200 RPM and 162 lb.ft at 3300 RPM.
 Both versions of the engine had cast aluminium alloy cylinder heads and cast iron cylinder blocks.